Winter bike riding tips

 "If you do have to ride in the rain commuting to work, choose the safest option, even if it’s a little longer than your preferred direct route."

 Be smart and just be a little more cautious with when and where you choose to ride.
 If it’s bucketing down and you don’t need to go out on the road, don’t.

 If you do have to ride in the rain commuting to work, choose the safest option, even if it’s a little longer than your preferred direct route.
 Slippery roads combined with peak hour traffic can provide some anxious moments, so bike paths can be a great alternative in bad weather.

 Whatever you do, don’t go trying to be a hero on the road in the rain – it’s simply not worth it.
 Take it a little easier around the corners, give yourself extra braking time and be very attentive and cautious around traffic.

 5. Keep up your training on a stationary bike

 Wet days are a good time to make the most of the home trainer.
 Riding on a stationary bike can be a little boring, but it’s a super efficient way of improving your fitness and keeping active in the wetter months.
 There are no rolling down hills and no stopping at traffic lights.
 You don’t waste any time and spend the whole session on the pedals, so it’s a proper workout with no shortcuts.

 The home trainer also allows you to do some very specific training – five minute intervals, 20 second sprints or longer efforts.
 There are so many options.
-For indoor bike training ideas, check out these workouts.

 Stay safe, stay warm, stay dry (if possible) and keep riding.
 Believe me, the coffee afterwards tastes even better in winter!